-This unit supplies DC output only for TIG.
+This unit supplies DC Lift Start TIG with control of gas flow through the optional torch's gas valve mounted on the handle.
 DC TIG is suitable for welding most metals except Aluminum and Magnesium.
 In MIG mode a spool gun or push pull gun or stock gun with a polymer liner and U groove drive rolls can be used to weld aluminum.
-However, the minimum thickness for this type of aluminum welding is typically 1/8" (3.2mm) or greater.
-Some results may be obtained down to 14 gauge, but burn through may be common.